Christian Historical Union: 1945–1980

-Christine Wttewaall van Stoetwegen and Bé Udink on Dam Square, Amsterdam, during the 1971 election campaign.
+Freule Wttewaall van Stoetwegen and Bé Udink on Dam Square, Amsterdam, during the 1971 election campaign.
 By visiting the National Monument on Dam Square, which at the time was a meeting place for hippies, the party wanted to signal the party kept up with the times.

 After the 1959 election (in which the party lost one seat), the De Quay cabinet is formed by KVP, ARP, CHU and VVD.
 The CHU still supplied two ministers.
 After the 1963 elections, in which the CHU gained one seat, the cabinet continued.
 In 1965 this cabinet fell, and a new cabinet was formed, without the CHU and the VVD, but with the PvdA.
 This cabinet fell after one year.
 In the 1967 election campaign, the ARP, CHU and KVP declared that they would continue to govern together.
 The CHU lost one seat but still supplied two ministers in the new KVP-ARP-CHU-VVD coalition De Jong cabinet.
 During this period the differences between the ARP and CHU became more pronounced, with the ARP becoming more progressive and the CHU remaining more conservative.
 In the 1971 election the party lost 3 seats.
 It joined a coalition cabinet of the same parties, now joined by the moderate Democratic Socialists '70, which broke away from the PvdA.
 The cabinet fell after one year.
 In the 1972 election campaign, the CHU lost three seats, and was left with seven.
 Furthermore, CHU was blocked from the newly formed cabinet by the PvdA and its allies, which cooperated with the KVP and ARP.

 Meanwhile, a process of merger had started between the KVP, ARP and CHU, under pressure of poor election results.
 In 1974, they founded a federation called the Christian Democratic Appeal (CDA).
 In the 1977 election, they campaigned together under the name of the CDA.

 The power of the CHU current within the CDA is relatively small.
 Although there are some prominent CDA politicians with a background in the CHU, the better organised KVP and ARP are far stronger currents within the party.